Licensed Mental Health Counselor, Clinical Trauma Professional

-Marsha is a Licensed Mental Health Counselor with a private practice in Cornwall, NY, who specializes in helping people with anxiety, depression, trauma, addiction, and related concerns.
-Prior to starting her practice, Marsha worked with a broad range of issues in intensive outpatient programs as a therapist and clinical supervisor.
-She has worked with individuals, families, and groups, and presented at conferences including the New York Mental Health Counselors Association (NYMHCA) and the New York Association of Psychiatric Rehabilitation Services (NYAPRS) conferences.
+Mandel has worked with a broad range of issues in intensive outpatient programs as a therapist and clinical supervisor.
+She has worked with individuals, families, and groups, and has presented at conferences including the New York Mental Health Counselors Association (NYMHCA) and the New York Association of Psychiatric Rehabilitation Services (NYAPRS).

-Marsha’s main therapeutic modalities are Accelerated Resolution Therapy (ART) and cognitive behavioral therapy (CBT).
+Her main therapeutic modalities are Accelerated Resolution Therapy® (ART) and Cognitive Behavioral Therapy (CBT).
 She also considers self-compassion, mindfulness, body relaxation, visualization, and developing a nonjudgmental perspective as additional, essential elements of effective therapy.

 Currently, Mandel has a private practice, Mandel’s Counseling, in Cornwall, New York, which specializes in helping people with anxiety, depression, trauma, addiction, and related concerns and is enthusiastic about helping individuals meet their therapeutic goals.